 We are delighted to share that in this last 12-month period we closed our largest ever new customer win with Exelon Corporation, the largest utility company in North America.
-This new significant win, amongst a range of other new wins and organic growth successes related to 5G, IoT, cloud transformation and the emerging energy industry, have helped Hansen to continue to forge ahead into new and expanding growth markets.
+This new significant win, among a range of other new wins and organic growth successes related to 5G, IoT, Cloud transformation and the emerging energy industry, has helped Hansen forge ahead into new and expanding growth markets.